midas-wyss/engineered-riboregulator-ML/README.md

     pip3 install -r requirements.txt
 ```

-3. Run jupyter notebook (once in the notebook, make sure to switch the KERNEL to myenv- drop down Kernel menu and click Change kernnel) after adding the new venv to your list of jupyter kernels with ipykernel.
+3. Run jupyter notebook (once in the notebook, make sure to switch the KERNEL to myenv- drop down Kernel menu and click Change kernel) after adding the new venv to your list of jupyter kernels with ipykernel.
 ```
     python -m ipykernel install --user --name=myenv
     jupyter notebook